One of the fat loss agents I’ve kept in my toolbox for many years is the popular asthma treatment Albuterol.

 This same result was also noted in a different study after mice ate a high-fat diet that induced diabetes.

-After years of using this agent successfully, here is the best Albuterol dose for maximal fat loss:
+After years of using this agent successfully, here is the best Albuterol dose for weight loss:

 3-6 mg taken once per day for two weeks straight (ideally in the early morning before fasted cardio), followed by a two-week “off” period.